Philippine trial of Chinese fishermen stalls without interpreter

 The court has asked the foreign ministry in Manila, the capital, for an official interpreter in order to avoid delay.

-Lawyers appointed by the court to defend the fishermen say they are also having difficulty getting the Chinese embassy to certify that they can handle the criminal case.
+Lawyers appointed by the court to defend the fishermen are also having difficulty getting the Chinese embassy to certify that they can handle the criminal case.

 Such a sign-off is a necessary step before they can represent the fishermen as indigent litigants.